bidwrangler/mitm_test_proxy/README.md

 ```

 This gem is based on puma.
 Some code for TLS certificate creation was copied from puffing-billy.

+To better understand what's happening in side of the proxy, you can set the MITM_TEST_PROXY_LOG_REQUESTS env var.

 ## Alternatives that where considered